-Pursuing decoherence ideas for the molecular problem is not new and has always started with the definition of an environment model.
-Pfeifer \cite{Pfeifer80,Pf81} considered the vacuum state of the electromagnetic field as a general environment to model localization of enantiomers.
-It was later shown that this mechanism was only valid at zero temperature, for a review see Ref.~\cite{Wi95}.
-Claverie and Jona-Lasinio \cite{ClJo86,JoCl86} used external random noise to simulate localization in a double-well problem to model molecular chirality.
-Joos and Zeh studied simple scattering models \cite{JoZe85}, and Honberger and co-workers simulated the stabilization of chiral molecules upon collisions \cite{Ho07,BuHo09,TrHo09}.
+Independently, Claverie and Jona-Lasinio \cite{ClJo86,JoCl86} used external random noise to simulate localization in a double-well problem to model molecular chirality.
+Joos and Zeh studied simple scattering models \cite{JoZe85}, and Hornberger and co-workers simulated the stabilization of chiral molecules upon collisions \cite{Ho07,BuHo09,TrHo09}.
 More recently, change of the environment model parameters were studied on the localization of mesoscopic quantum objects \cite{ZhRo16}.
 A systematic and accurate calculation of the decoherence times for molecular processes in interaction with a series of environment models is very interesting and may turn out to be useful for designing better quantum computers (with molecular qubits).

 For solving the molecular structure problem, one would like to find the most general possible environment model for a molecule.
 When we think about the structure of a molecule, we rarely have to specify the corresponding environment.
-This desire led Pfeifer in 1980 \cite{Pfeifer80} to pick the electromagnetic vacuum state as an environment.
+Most probably, this desire led Pfeifer in 1980 \cite{Pfeifer80} to pick the electromagnetic vacuum state as an environment.

 In the present work, instead of setting out to design the most general environment for a molecule, we will take a closer look at the molecular wave function.
 We have said that we did not want to introduce any \emph{a priori} dynamical assumptions in the molecular quantum treatment.
 But when we have the full molecular wave function at hand, we can, of course, exploit the different properties of the particles during the course of an \emph{a posteriori} analysis of the wave function.
 So, in the present work, we study the spatial coherence or decoherence of the nuclear skeleton induced by the continuous monitoring effect of the electron cloud.
 This information is encoded in the molecular wave function, and we will write down the formalism that makes this `visible'.